willbprog127/spiritvnc-fltk-no-libssh2/README.md

 Ultimately libssh2 isn't used anymore because it cannot reliably use *only* a local private key.
 Even when a public *and* private key are provided, libssh2 still doesn't work properly.
 I'm unsure how anyone else is successfully using local private keys with libssh2.

-#### Why not libssh?
-Based on testing, libssh (not 'libssh2') does not work properly in the threads that are used in this project. 🤷‍♂️

 #### Why FLTK?
 FLTK seems to have the best balance of being lightweight, capable and cross-platform.
 While FLTK *does* look fairly dated, that doesn't bother me right now.
 Maybe FLTK 1.4 will have some more modern-looking themes...?
 The FLTK community and contributors are very helpful, understanding and accommodating while the teams for other toolkits have often been abrasive and unhelpful.